 - Prepared to sweat…then sweat some more all over, all the time on your holiday in Bali.

 - You are going to say no thanks so much you will just end up saying it to each other accidentally!
 Yep, we did that!

-- Sunscreen is super expensive over here.
+- Sunscreen is super expensive over there.
 If you have checked luggage pop some in there.

 While it is not customary in Bali to tip, we always just rounded up every bill or left a small amount.
 You can pretty much guarantee you will get awesome service and a warm smile everywhere you go on your vacation in Bali.

 I remember hearing a man going off at a lady for her bad service in a restaurant we were at.
 We had the same lady and she was awesome…I believe the way you treat someone from the get-go affects them and the service you are perceiving to get.
 She looked afraid of him and to be honest from what I saw the star treatment would still not be good enough for this guy.

-We also found when we went a place with a tour guide or driver if we ate then we asked them to eat with us and we paid for their meal.
+We also found when we went to a place with a tour guide or driver if we ate then we asked them to eat with us and we paid for their meal.
 If we got a cold drink we got an extra one for them as well.
 We like to be able to sit and talk to the people that we are with so we can get a better understanding of their life and what they do and this is a perfect way to do that.
 This is a great way to connect with locals on your holiday in Bali.